St. Peters Food

 keep them from multiplying.
 The fewer the bacteria, the less likely you

 are to get sick from them.
-Freezing at zero degrees Fahrenheit or less stops bacterial growth
+Freezing at 0 degrees Fahrenheit or less stops bacterial growth

 (although it won't kill all bacteria already present).